Run a CAP Application on Kyma

 -

 A file download should be triggered.
-If no download is triggered, see the troubleshooting info.
+If no download is triggered, see the troubleshooting information.

 Troubleshooting: If no download is triggered